Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 This will keep for up to a month in the jar.
 Double or triple your recipe to use up all the cucumbers from your garden.

 These marinated cucumbers are such an easy salad to serve as a light side dish.
-Add these tangy cucumbers with our grilled chicken breast, pasta salad and bacon-wrapped corn on the cob for a filling summer meal.
+Add these tangy cucumbers with our grilled chicken breast, pasta salad, and bacon-wrapped corn on the cob for a filling summer meal.

-Serve Alongside – Our Broccoli Apple Salad, which is bursting with summer fruits and vegetables, and our stuffed celery, a fresh appetizer stuffed with a creamy filling.
+Serve Alongside – Our broccoli apple salad, which is bursting with summer fruits and vegetables, and our stuffed celery, a fresh appetizer stuffed with a creamy filling.

-IN THE FRIDGE: Store any leftovers of this pickled cucumber and onion salad in the quart jar in the refrigerator for up to 1 month.
+IN THE FRIDGE: Store any leftovers of this pickled cucumber and onion salad in the quart mason jar in the refrigerator for up to 1 month.
 Note that the red from the onion will bleed and change the color of the salad marinade.

 IN THE FREEZER: This marinated cucumber salad will not keep in the freezer as the vegetables will become soggy.